Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Quantum theory based on finite mathematics

-if $n\leq n_1$ and if $n\leq n_2$.
-Thus though $f$ is not a homomorphism of rings $F_p$ and $Z$, but if $p$ is sufficiently large, then for a sufficiently large number of elements of $U_0$ the addition, subtraction and multiplication are performed according to the same rules as for elements $z\in Z$ such that $|z|<C(p)$.
-Therefore $f$ can be treated as a local isomorphism of rings $F_p$ and $Z$.

-The above discussion has a well known historical analogy.
-For many years people believed that our Earth was flat and infinite, and only after a long period of time they realized that it was finite and had a curvature.
-It is difficult to notice the curvature when we deal only with distances much less than the radius of the curvature $R$.
-Analogously one might think that the set of numbers describing physics has a curvature defined by a very large number $p$ but we do not notice it when we deal only with numbers much less than $p$.
-This number should be treated as a fundamental constant describing laws of physics in our Universe.

-One might argue that introducing a new fundamental constant is not justified.
-However, the history of physics tells us that new theories arise when a parameter, which in the old theory was treated as infinitely small or infinitely large, becomes finite.
-For example, from the point of view of nonrelativistic physics, the velocity of light $c$ is infinitely large but in relativistic physics it is finite.
-Analogously, from the point of view of classical theory, the Planck constant $\hbar$ is infinitely small but in quantum theory it is finite.
-Therefore it is natural to think that in the future quantum physics the quantity $p$ will be not infinitely large but finite.

-Let us note that even for elements from $U_0$ the result of division in the field $F_p$ differs generally speaking, from the corresponding result in the field of rational number $Q$.
-For example the element 1/2 in $F_p$ is a very large number $(p+1)/2$.
-For this reason one might think that physics based on Galois fields has nothing to with the reality.
-We will see in the subsequent section that this is not so since the spaces describing quantum systems are projective.
-It is also clear that in general the meaning of square root in $F_p$ is not the same as in $Q$.
-For example, even if $\sqrt{2}$ in $F_p$ exists, it is a very large number of the order at least $p^{1/2}$.
-Another obvious fact is that GFQT cannot involve exponents and trigonometric functions since they are represented by infinite sums.
-Therefore a direct correspondence between wave functions in GFQT and standard theory can exist only for rational functions.
-This remark has been used in Sect. \ref{perihelion} for choosing the form of the wave function describing the precession of Mercury's perihelion.
+As noted above, even for elements from $U(g(p))$ the result of division in $F_p$ differs generally speaking, from the corresponding result in the field of rational number $Q$.
+It is also clear that in general the meaning of square root in $R_p$ is not the same as in $Q$.
+For example, even if $\sqrt{2}$ in $R_p$ exists, it is a very large number of the order of at least $p^{1/2}$.
+Another obvious fact is that FQT cannot involve exponents and trigonometric functions since they are represented by infinite sums.
+As follows from the fact that states in standard theory are projective, a direct correspondence between WF in FQT and standard theory can exist only for rational functions.

+Since standard quantum theory is based on complex numbers one might think that FQT should be based on the ring $R_{p^2}$ or the field $F_{p^2}$ which contain $p^2$ elements such that any element can be represented as $a+bi$ where $a,b\in R_p$ or $a,b\in F_p$, respectively and $i$ is a formal element such that $i^2=-1$.
+Then the definition of addition, subtraction and multiplication in $R_{p^2}$ and $F_{p^2}$ is obvious and $R_{p^2}$ is obviously a ring regardless whether $p$ is prime or not.
+However, $F_{p^2}$ can be a field only if $p$ is prime but this condition is not sufficient.
+By analogy with the field of complex numbers, one could define division as $(a+bi)^{-1}=(a-ib)/(a^2+b^2)$.
+This definition can be meaningful only if $a^2+b^2\neq 0$ in $F_p$ for any $a,b\in F_p$ i.e. $a^2+b^2$ is not divisible by $p$.
+Therefore the definition is meaningful only if $p$ {\it cannot} be represented as a sum of two squares and is meaningless otherwise.
+A simple example is that if $p=5$ then the field $F_{p^2}$ cannot be implemented in such a way because $2^2+1^2=5$.